reactjs/rfcs/text/2019-focus-management.md

 The tab order in this example will be input 1, input 3, and then input 2, assuming the portal is placed after the app in the DOM.
 Users may expect the order to be input 1, input 2, input 3, as declared in the React tree.
 The current behavior is non-deterministic — it depends on the specific implementation of the Portal component (i.e. where it is placed in the DOM), which could change over time and cause the tab order to differ from what was intended.
 It also depends on the order portals are appended to the DOM rather than the order they are declared.
 These issues would be solved if the tab order in portals were based on the order in the React tree rather than the DOM tree.
 This would also match other existing portal behavior such as event bubbling where portals behave as if they are inline.

-In addition, portals make implementing focus isolation in user space difficult since it is impossible to know whether a DOM element (e.g. dialog) “contains” another element (e.g. overlay) in the original React tree since portals may actually mount that element outside the dialog DOM tree altogether.
+In addition, portals make implementing focus containment in user space difficult since it is impossible to know whether a DOM element (e.g. dialog) “contains” another element (e.g. overlay) in the original React tree since portals may actually mount that element outside the dialog DOM tree altogether.

 # Detailed design